How Long Do Electric Car Batteries Last?

 So, consumers who are hoping to switch to EV might be wondering about the lifetime of EV batteries: How it works and how long will it last.
 Read on to learn more about the technology behind batteries as well as the best practices you can take to further maximize your EV battery lifespan.

-Electric Vehicle Battery Basics
+Electric Car Battery Basics

 Electric cars are powered by rechargeable lithium-ion batteries which are similar to those used in cell phones and laptop computers, but much larger.
-An EV’s range depends on the size of its battery and how efficiently the car uses that energy which is measured as kilowatt-hours (kWh).
+An electric vehicle’s range depends on the size of its battery and how efficiently the car uses that energy which is measured as kilowatt-hours (kWh).
 The bigger your car’s battery capacity, the longer it will take to charge.
 Depending on the vehicle, a 60-kWh battery might allow the vehicle to travel up to 3 hours at a steady speed.
 However, the car’s efficiency also depends on environmental factors such as temperature; especially in winter when it gets too cold, the battery’s performance and its ability to charge can be reduced.

-Electric Vehicle Battery Charging
+Electric Car Battery Charging

 Charging an electric vehicle is like charging a mobile phone, meaning you give it a full charge at home overnight and top it up during the day if you need to.
 Therefore, most drivers charge their car at home or work to make use of the time their car is parked.
 It’ll take longer to charge up your car from empty than if you top it up from 50%.